 - Most bleeds are very minor, but there is a risk of serious haemorrhage up to two weeks after operation.

 - If any bleeding occurs from the nose or throat you should telephone Mrs Fairley for advice.

 - If you get the answering machine, leave a message and telephone the hospital where you had the surgery.

-Although we will do our best to help, we cannot guarantee to be available personally 24 hours a day, 365 days a year.
-Also, the private hospitals are set up for planned, elective surgery, and not for emergency admissions.
-We participate in the emergency on-call rota for ENT in East Kent, which is based in the NHS Rotary Ward at the William Harvey Hospital, Ashford.
+Although we will do our best to help, we are not a 24/7 service.
+Also, the private hospitals are set up for planned, elective surgery, not for emergency admissions.
+The emergency on-call rota for ENT in East Kent is based in the NHS Rotary Ward at the William Harvey Hospital, Ashford.

 - In a more urgent situation, you may need to use the 24/7 NHS emergency ENT Service based on the Rotary Ward, William Harvey Hospital.

 - William Harvey is the only hospital in East Kent which maintains 24 hour emergency ENT cover.

 - You should phone the Rotary ward and speak to the nurse in charge or the on-call ENT doctor.

 Rotary Ward Direct tel.
 (3 lines)

 - In case of severe bleeding or airway / breathing problems, call 999 for an ambulance or go directly to your nearest Accident & Emergency department.